weierophinney/grumpy-phpunit/creating-test-data.markdown

 of data out of a data source easily is to use whatever CLI utilities are provided with it.
-The classic example is using *mysql_dump* to grab tables and then the MySQL CLI tool to import the data to your database associated with your tests.
+The classic example is using *mysql_dump* to grab tables and then the MySQL CLI tool to import the data into the database associated with your tests.

 Any tool that can automate the process of getting the raw data from one location to another